Men's haircuts 2026: 20 trends and styles to try

 Popularized by Paul Mescal, the Baby Mullet is a contained version where back length is only a few inches longer than the sides.
 It is subtle, allowing participation in the trend without compromising a professional image.

-The male Wolf Cut
+Wolf Cut

 A fusion between the Shag and the Mullet, the Wolf Cut is wild and voluminous.
 It is the Gen Z favorite and requires a daily commitment to styling.